haniffalab/solosis/sphinx/setup.rst

 Setup
 =====

-Add the module path
+To use Solosis from the Wellcome Sanger Institute, add the module path

 .. code-block:: shell
    :caption: Input

    module use append /software/cellgen/team298/shared/solosis/modulefiles

-Load the Solosis module
+Then load the Solosis module

 .. code-block:: shell
    :caption: Input